 Rocky Mountain is onto something with their Instinct Powerplay Alloy 50.
-This new e-bike is designed around their own Dyname 3.0 drive system that is cleanly integrated into the frame along with the battery.
+This e-bike is designed around their own Dyname 3.0 drive system that is cleanly integrated into the frame along with the battery.
 This drive system is quiet, powerful, and offers a good distance range.
 The bike has been thoughtfully designed around this drive system with nice modern trail bike geometry and Rocky Mountain's Ride 9 adjustability.
 It's a comfortable climber with a steep seat tube and plenty of power on tap.
 On the descents, it performs well at a range of speeds and excels on smoother non-technical terrain.
 Unfortunately, the Instinct falters a bit when the going gets steep and rough due to the less than adequate fork specification and non-aggressive tires.
 Testers also found the weight to feel high on this bike, which resulted in awkward handling at lower speeds.
 The controls are functional, but the display definitely leaves something to be desired.
 Despite these shortcomings, this is a solid option for the less aggressive rider and moderate terrain.

 Rocky Mountain Instinct Powerplay Alloy 50 Review